KohaILS/koha-manual-zh-cn/source/tools.rst

 -  Decide if you want to copy the first occurrence or all occurrence of the field

--  Enter the field 090 (or other biblio call number field) and subfield a to copy
+-  Enter the field 090 (or other bibliographic call number field) and subfield a to copy

 -  Enter the 952 field and o subfield to copy to